KERENDIA- finerenone tablet, film coated KERENDIA- finerenone tablet

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The safety of Kerendia was evaluated in 2 randomized, double-blind, placebo-controlled, multicenter pivotal phase 3 studies, FIDELIO-DKD and FIGARO-DKD, in which a total of 6510 patients were treated with 10 or 20 mg once daily over a mean duration of 2.2 years and 2.9 years, respectively.
+The safety of Kerendia in patients with CKD associated with T2DM was evaluated in 2 randomized, double-blind, placebo-controlled, multicenter pivotal phase 3 studies, FIDELIO-DKD and FIGARO-DKD, in which a total of 6510 patients were treated with 10 or 20 mg once daily over a mean duration of 2.2 and 2.9 years, respectively.

-The most frequently reported (≥ 10%) adverse reaction in both studies was hyperkalemia [see Warnings and Precautions (5.1)].
+The most frequently reported (≥ 10%) adverse reaction was hyperkalemia [see Warnings and Precautions (5.1)].
 Hospitalization due to hyperkalemia for the Kerendia group was 0.9% vs 0.2% in the placebo group across both studies.
-Hyperkalemia led to permanent discontinuation of treatment in 1.7% of patients receiving Kerendia versus 0.6% of patients receiving placebo across both studies.
+Hyperkalemia led to permanent discontinuation of treatment in 1.7% receiving Kerendia versus 0.6% of patients receiving placebo across both studies.

-Table 3: Adverse reactions reported in ≥ 1% of patients on Kerendia and more frequently than placebo (pooled data from FIDELIO-DKD and FIGARO-DKD)
+Table 4: Adverse reactions reported in ≥ 1% of patients on Kerendia and more frequently than placebo (Pooled data from FIDELIO-DKD and FIGARO-DKD)

 N = 6510